heishha/datasciencecoursera/getdata-005/project/CodeBook.md

 #### Script behavior
 The script downloads the data file and unzips it if the data has not already been downloaded (into a subdirectory named "data").
-Out of the full data set, the script deals only with the features data involving means and standard deviations.
+Out of the full data set, the script deals only with the estimated features data involving means and standard deviations.
-The script merges the subject, features of interest, and activity data from the separate data files.
-It combines the training and test data, then finds the average of the features of interest per subject, per activity.
+The script merges the subject, feature estimates of interest, and activity data from the separate data files.
+It combines the training and test data, then finds the average of the features estimates of interest per subject, per activity.

 #### Output
 The resulting data is output into a file named `data/tidyAverages.txt`.
-The values for the features in this tidy data set are the **averages** of the given features per subject, per activity.
+The values in this tidy data set are the **averages** of the mean and standard deviation estimates of the given features per subject, per activity.

 #### Handling the output
 The result file is best read into R using